Jerrynicki/stalkbot-rewrite/README.md

 play TTS messages and more.

+* Note: If a new feature was recently added and you're missing the toggle in the control panel for it, delete the file "features_toggle.json" and restart the bot

 ### Cross-platform, although Windows support is still WIP

 For a stable bot on Windows you can use [Meiyou's Stalkbot](https://github.com/M3IY0U/Stalkbot)